 2. Misinterpreting the question

-If you didn’t read the question carefully, you might think of by multiplying 200 by 110 cm to find the total length of ribbon Jess needs and then dividing that answer by 2 500 cm to get the number of tapes needed.
+Another common mistake is to multiply 200 by 110 cm to find the total length of ribbon Jess needs and then dividing the answer by 2 500 cm to get the number of tapes needed.

 This cannot be done because the leftovers of each roll of tape cannot be put together to form ribbons of 110 cm.

-When we divide 2500 cm by 110 cm to find the number of ribbons that can be cut from each tape, should we round our answer up or down?
+– When we divide 2500 cm by 110 cm to find the number of ribbons that can be cut from each tape

-Also, after dividing the number of ribbons that we need by the number of ribbons that can be cut from one tape, we need to decide if we should round our answer up or down again.
+– After dividing the number of ribbons that we need by the number of ribbons that can be cut from one tape

-Making the wrong decision at any of these points is going to cause us to get the wrong answer.
+Making the wrong decision at any of these points is going to cost us our answer.